 Instructions

 - Set a medium saucepan over medium heat on the stove.
-Add in the boiling water and cocoa powders and whisk to combine.
+Add in the boiling water and 2 tablespoons cocoa powder and whisk to combine.

-- Whisk in the sugar and chocolate chips until they are fully dissolved.
+- Whisk in the ¾ cup plus 1 tablespoon granulated sugar and 1 ounce chocolate chips until they are fully dissolved.

-- Whisk in the cornstarch water and salt until combined.
+- Whisk in the cornstarch water and ¼ teaspoon kosher salt until combined.

 - Whisking the entire time, bring the pudding to a boil.
 Once boiling, continue to whisk and boil for one minute, whisking the entire time.
 Once the minute is up, immediately remove from the heat.

-- Once off the heat, whisk in the vegan baking stick and vanilla until fully melted and combined.
+- Once off the heat, whisk in the 2 tablespoons vegan baking stick and 1 teaspoon pure vanilla extract until fully melted and combined.

 - Leave the pan on a cutting board on the counter, whisking periodically until the pudding has cooled significantly.